-Dr. xxxx – “Colonial attitude and its negative impact in ELT “would makr a wondrful topic for discussion in the panels.You could join in on Skype.
+Dr. Deubelbeiss – “Colonial attitude and its negative impact in ELT “would make a wonderful topic for discussion in the panels.You could join in on Skype.
 Hope to hear from you.Bye and have a wonderful week ahead

 The point I want to make is nuanced.
 I’ve been guilty of parachuting into conferences or even working overseas as the “go to guy” for local teacher training.
 I don’t think that is terribly healthy and regret not really challenging my beliefs before.
 Really what white, Western teacher trainers the world over (mostly male) are doing is promoting dependence, promoting their own models of education.
 They are in essence saying to “the other” –